reneboer/EzloBridge/README.md

 # EzloBridge
-A bridge running on openLuup to make the Ezlo controled devices availble on openLuup with all its great plugins.
+A bridge running on openLuup to make the Ezlo controlled devices available on openLuup with all its great plugins.

 This version is early Beta.